 There are lots of reasons why your AC system freezes up in Kansas City.
-Almost all of them typically call for professional AC repair.
+Almost all of them frequently call for skilled AC repair.

-Double-checking the air filter is clean and airflow isn’t lowered are the only work you can safely take care of alone.
-If you need to install a new the filter, you can hasten the melting process by switching off the equipment and using the fan.
+Double-checking the air filter is clean and airflow isn’t decreased are the only work you can safely fix alone.
+If you need to put in a new the filter, you can accelerate the defrosting process by switching off the unit and turning on the fan.
 If you have a heat pump, you can switch it to heat mode until the ice has melted.

-After the ice disappears, move the temp back to normal.
+After the ice melts, turn the temp back to normal.
 If your system freezes again, contact Neal Harris Service Experts to take care of the problem.

-Here are several other reasons why your system could be freezing up.
+Here are a couple other other reasons why your system could be freezing up.

-Low refrigerant—A frozen system could be created by a refrigerant leak.
+Low refrigerant—A frozen system could be a result of a refrigerant leak.

 - Weak solder joints